 If you have access to the copyrighted work, the first thing you should do is check it for: (1) a copyright notice; (2) any other indication of copyright ownership; and/or (3) information that might lead you to the copyright owner (e.g., the author’s or publisher’s name or ISBN number).
 Searching the U.S. Copyright Office database is also a good idea.
 The database is not the easiest to use, but if the work was registered with the Office, the ownership information should be included in the database.
 Keep in mind that owners are not required to update their contact information with the Office, so the information found in the database may no longer be accurate.

 Internet search engines can also be useful.
-Depending on the type of work you want to use, you can also check the searchable databases offered by different licensing organizations, trade and professional groups, and relevant publishers and other organizations.
+Depending on the type of work you want to use, you can also check the searchable databases offered by different licensing organizations, trade and professional groups, and relevant publishers and other organizations, such as this one by the Copyright Clearance Center here.
 Your local librarian and industry best practices guides may also help.
 For further assistance and links to resources, check out the Copyright Alliance “find a copyright owner” page.